bernbecht/animated-birthday/README.md

 ## Illustrations

 All the illustrations here were made by me, but get a spoon and have dinner with me.
-Use them as you whish.
+Use them as you wish.